layilin/SP23-33852/_texts/sc-page097.md

 ---

 > VER.
-192. *Amphitryte*\] A mixtue of sea water, is a real improvement in the distillation of rum.
+192. *Amphitryte*\] A mixture of sea water, is a real improvement in the distillation of rum.

 ---